ethanwillis/slate/source/includes/_protocols_doc.md

       <gray>int, can be `null`</gray>
     </parameter>
     <desc>
-      number of steps, which this protocol contains.
+      number of stepws of this protocol.
     </desc>
   </item>
   <item>